V. P. Singh

+Following his opposition to the Ram Rath Yatra, the BJP withdrew its support for the National Front, and his government lost the vote of no-confidence.
+Singh resigned on 7 November 1990.
+His prime ministerial tenure lasted for 343 days.

 Singh was the prime ministerial candidate for the National Front in the 1991 elections, but was defeated.
 He spoke out against the Babri Masjid demolition in 1992.
+He turned down prime ministership after the 1996 Indian general election even through he was the first choice and relinquished the prime ministership to H. D. Deve Gowda.
 After 1996, Singh retired from political posts, but continued to remain a public figure and political critic.
 He was diagnosed with multiple myeloma in 1998, and ceased public appearances until the cancer went into remission in 2003.
-However, he died from complications of multiple myeloma and kidney failure in 2008.
-He received full state honours.
+He died from complications of multiple myeloma and kidney failure in 2008.
+He was cremated with full state honours.

 Early life and education

-Singh was born on 25 June 1931, the third child of the Hindu Rajput Zamindar family of Daiya, which is located on the banks of the Belan River in the Allahabad district.
+Singh was born on 25 June 1931, the third child of the Hindu Rajput Zamindar family of Dahiya clan, in a village which is located on the banks of the Belan River in the Allahabad district.
 He was adopted by Raja Bahadur Ram Gopal Singh of Manda and became the heir-apparent.
 He became the Raja Bahadur of Manda at the age of 10 in 1941.
-His ancestors were rulers of the predecessor state of Manikpur was founded in 1180, by Raja Manik Chand, brother of Raja Jai Chand of Kannauj.
-His family belonged to the Gaharwar clan of the Manda Zamindar.
+His ancestors were rulers of the predecessor state of Manikpur, founded in 1180 by Raja Manik Chand, brother of Raja Jai Chand of Kannauj.
+His family belonged to the Gaharwal clan of the Manda Zamindar.

-He obtained his education from Colonel Brown Cambridge School, Dehradun and got his Bachelor of Arts and Law degree from Allahabad University.
-He was the elected the vice president of Allahabad University Students Union and later received a Bachelor of Science in physics from Fergusson College in the Pune University.
+He obtained his education from Colonel Brown Cambridge School, Dehradun, and got his Bachelor of Arts and Law degree from Allahabad University.
+He was elected the vice president of Allahabad University Students Union and later received a Bachelor of Science in physics from Fergusson College in the Pune University.